eldoctorenlapista/cordova-background-geo/README.md

 Documentation has been updated to v3.
 Documentation for version 2.x can be found [here](https://github.com/mauron85/cordova-plugin-background-geolocation/tree/2.x).

 Plugin has been upgraded significantly since v2.
-Please read docs carefully.
+Please read docs thoroughly.

 ## Donation